Company Logo - Home Link

 • Learn more about this activity.

-There are also several different ways to save money on tickets.
+There are also several different ways to save money on admissions.

-Check the ways to save section below to find out more about the best deals available on admission to the California Academy of Sciences.
+Check the discount section below to find out more about the best deals available on admission to the California Academy of Sciences.

-In this section, we will cover each of the opportunities available to save money on tickets to the California Academy of Sciences, including tourist passes, combo packages, and other deals.
+In this section, we will cover each of the opportunities available to save money on admission to the California Academy of Sciences, including tourist passes, combo packages, promo codes and other deals.

 Tourist Attraction Passes